yalue/rocm_mega_repo/sources/hcc/llvm-project/lldb/docs/index.rst

 are welcome:

 * macOS desktop user space debugging for i386 and x86_64
-* iOS, tvOS, and watchOS simulator debugging on i386 and x86_64
+* iOS simulator debugging on i386 and x86_64
-* iOS, tvOS, and watchOS device debugging on ARM and AArch64
+* iOS device debugging on ARM and AArch64
 * Linux local user-space debugging for i386, x86_64 and PPC64le
 * FreeBSD local user-space debugging for i386 and x86_64
 * Windows local user-space debugging for i386 (*)